timbold/loom/README.md

 cat examples/stuttgart.json | loom | octi -b orthoradial | transitmap -l > stuttgart-orthorad.svg
 ```

 Padding can now be specified per side.
+When any side-specific padding is
-For example, to add padding only to the
+provided, remaining sides default to `0`.
+For example, to add padding only to
-top and left of the map:
+the top and left of the map:

 ```
-cat examples/stuttgart.json | loom | transitmap --padding 0 --padding-top 50 --padding-left 20 > stuttgart-pad.svg
+cat examples/stuttgart.json | loom | transitmap --padding-top 50 --padding-left 20 > stuttgart-pad.svg
 ```

 Configuration